cerebral/cerebral/packages/docs/content/best-practices/08_feedback-message.en.md

 ## Feedback messages

-Feedback messages, snackbars, popups etc. There are many names and approaches to how you give users feedback about what they are doing in your application, and maybe more importantly if something goes wrong.
+Feedback messages, snackbars, popups, toasts etc. There are many names and approaches to how you give users feedback about what they are doing in your application, and maybe more importantly if something goes wrong.
 These feedback messages can actually be surprisingly complex.
 The reason is that you do not know when the next message will appear.
 Maybe showing the first one is not done yet... what should happen?
 Should it overwrite the current message, but what about the timing?
 Should it extend the timing of showing that message?
-Or maybe you want to display the messages on top of the other messages?
+Or maybe you want to display the messages in a list?

 We are going to explore how we can solve these scenarios using Cerebral.